 The site consists of nine acres of land and twelve historic structures along the Salem waterfront, as well as a downtown visitor center.
 The site has the following structures Derby House (1762), Derby Wharf (1762, extended 1806), Friendship of Salem – a replica of a 1797 East Indiaman, Hawkes House (1780, 1800), Narbonne House (1675), Pedrick Store House, a three-story building, constructed around 1770, Salem Custom House (1819), St. Joseph Hall (1909) and the West India Goods Store (1804).

-There are no fees to visit the grounds of Salem Maritime National Historic Site or to tour the historical buildings.
+There are no fees to visit the grounds.
 The only fee associated with a visit is for watching the film Salem Witch Hunt, which is shown multiple times each day at the Salem Armory Visitor Center.

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.